translate/pootle/docs/features/hooks.rst

 Hooks
 =====

-Pootle supports hooks to customise behaviour on submit and update from :doc:`Version Control Systems <version_control>`.
+Pootle supports hooks to customize behaviour on submit and update from :doc:`Version Control Systems <version_control>`.
 They are Python scripts and can do things like checking or converting formats before commit.